gencdeveloper/bank-simulation-app/README.md

 # Bank Simulation App

 Bank Simulation App is an example project created using Spring Boot.
-This application is designed to simulate banking operations, allowing users to view accounts, perform money transfers, and manage account transactions.
+This application is designed to simulate banking operations, allowing users to view accounts, perform money transfers, and manage accountDTO transactions.

 ## Project Details